argoproj/argo-rollouts/docs/getting-started.md

 kubectl create clusterrolebinding YOURNAME-cluster-admin-binding --clusterrole=cluster-admin --user=YOUREMAIL@gmail.com
 ```

+!!! note
-Note: The cluster-level installation assumes that Argo Rollouts is deployed into the `argo-rollouts` namespace.
+    The cluster-level installation assumes that Argo Rollouts is deployed into the `argo-rollouts` namespace.
 If you would like to install Argo Rollouts in another namespace, you will need to modify the `ClusterRoleBinding` resource that binds the ClusterRole to the ServiceAcccount created.
 The namespace for the ServiceAccount referenced in the ClusterRoleBinding needs to be modified to match your desired namespace.

 ### Namespace-Level Installation
 ```bash